|Shopping cart is empty.|

-As standard the sail ships with Glass rod tapered battens - we introduced a new taper last year.
-This spec is softer in the font giving better downwind performance - however the extra flex does require carful set up with cam spacers.
+As standard the sail now ships with the new carbon batten spec - we introduced a new taper last year.
+This spec is softer in the front giving better downwind performance - however the extra flex does require careful set up with cam spacers.
 Locking the cams on the the battens to restrict rotation coupled with the softer spec has also improved tacking rotation without giving up entry angle.

 Originally we introduced carbon long cams, but we have struggled to maintain the right consistency on this hand made product.
 So recently we have superseded them with a 3D printed version.
 These are very similar in weight but far more accurate and less aggressive on the mast/sail and easier to handle.
 This version is now available for all the cams - long and short - and come with integral locking bulkhead.